Clients are always looking for the same thing. They don’t want to learn how to actually program; they need a business solution.

 The larger the enterprise, the more the data is distributed among different systems.
 Clients are having a hard time bringing that data back together.

 Customer data collection can happen in a variety of ways, but a brand’s data is only as good as its ability to interpret that data.
-In other words, it needs to be used in a way that leads to business growth.
+In other words, brands need to use data in a way that leads to business growth.
 Information about customers, providers, partners, and staff can produce beneficial data.
 But over half of the data collected by companies is known as “dark data”—data collected but not used.

 Having data siloed in all these disparate systems can make it hard to manage.
 As a result, silos can result in all sorts of data problems, blocking a brand’s business growth.
 Brands can make the most of their data by using software like the cloud-based Integration Platforms as a Service (iPaaS) solution.